Glasgow University

 Since 2020, a dedicated team within the University of Glasgow has carefully assessed the condition of their existing assets, highlighting the critical need to invest in their historic buildings.

 Part of this project involved preserving the properties on Hillhead Street and George Street to protect the University’s architectural heritage for future generations.
-The project included making external repairs to the buildings on Hillhead Street and Great George Street to ensure they were weatherproof.
+The project included making external repairs to the buildings on Hillhead Street and Great George Street to ensure they were protected from the weather.
 The focus was on enhancing the buildings’ sustainability and thermal performance.

 The work included the large roofing area of the building block, and specific guidelines were provided for selecting products to preserve the site’s cultural heritage.
 The project required products that would enhance the existing 19th-century style while meeting modern sustainability and thermal performance standards.
-Each product was carefully chosen based on its aesthetic appeal and leading technical specifications in the market.
-Budget was also a consideration, as Glasgow University is a not-for-profit organisation that prioritises optimising limited budgets.
+Each product was carefully chosen based on its technical specifications in the market and budget was also a consideration, as Glasgow University is a not-for-profit organisation that prioritises optimising limited budgets.

 Roofing product choice:

 Great George Street is located within the Glasgow West End Conservation Area.
 Selected products needed to blend seamlessly into the local heritage and respect the craftsmanship evident in the area.
-With a project roofing area of 2500m2, traditional Scotch slate was not an option, while the SIGA120 had just the right blend of quality, style and appearance to fit perfectly into the conservation area.
+With a project roofing area of 2500m², traditional Scottish slate was not an option, while the SIGA 120 had just the right blend of quality, style and appearance to fit perfectly into the conservation area.

 DM Roofing (DMR) of Kilmarnock specialise in listed and historically important building roof restorations.
 The team in AccuRoof, the specification division of SIG Roofing, supported the contractors when identifying which slate would fit the project best.
-Welsh slate was originally identified as a solution for the roof; however, when the Accuroof team looked at the size of the roof compared with the phased requirements to fit, they found that the slate would be quarried at too low a rate for the schedule.
-That’s when they offered SIGA120s as a quality slate with the right logistical support for the project needs.
+SIGA 120 was proposed as a quality slate with the right logistical support for the project needs as it was readily available from stock to hit the project timescales.

-SIGA 120 is a unique indigenous alternative to traditional Scottish slate.
-Sourced in Wales it is a true alternative to, amongst others, the extinct Ballachulish slate.
-As part of the Excellence range of slate from SIG Roofing, all SIGA120 slates comply with EN12326-1:2014 and have a representative performance of Thermal Cycling T1, Exposure SO2 S1 & Water Absorption W1 (≤0,6%); it also comes with a 75-year warranty.
+SIGA 120 is a textured, dark blue/grey slate that is a random diminishing alternative to traditional Scottish Slate.
+One of our thickest slates at 7-9mm, SIGA 120 is supplied in blank, random-widths and diminishing length courses to suit your project, reducing labour and providing an authentic roof finish.
+Sourced in Wales, it is an alternative to Scottish Ballachulish slate and has Snowdonia National Park approval.
+As part of the Prestige range of slate from SIG Roofing, all SIGA 120 slates conform to EN 12326-1:2014 and have a representative performance of Thermal Cycling T1, Exposure SO₂ S1 & Water Absorption W1 (≤0,6%).

 Installation: